ruby/prism/docs/serialization.md

 ### varuint

-A variable-length integer with the value fitting in `uint32_t` using between 1 and 5 bytes, using the [LEB128](https://en.wikipedia.org/wiki/LEB128) encoding.
+A variable-length unsigned integer with the value fitting in `uint32_t` using between 1 and 5 bytes, using the [LEB128](https://en.wikipedia.org/wiki/LEB128) encoding.
 This drastically cuts down on the size of the serialized string, especially when the source file is large.

+### varsint

+A variable-length signed integer with the value fitting in `int32_t` using between 1 and 5 bytes, using [ZigZag encoding](https://protobuf.dev/programming-guides/encoding/#signed-ints) into [LEB128].

 ### string